Be Cool, Scooby-Doo!: Plot

-Assorted clips from episodes of Be Cool, Scooby-Doo!

 The Scooby-Doo gang decide to travel in the Mystery Machine, seeking fun and adventure during what could possibly be their last summer break together.
 However, havoc-wreaking monsters seem to be drawn to them, appearing almost every stop of the way.
 Nonetheless, they do not let it prevent them from completing their journey and, while they are at it, they solve every mystery they encounter.